Skip to main content

 • Iwi authorities: the authority which represents an iwi for the purposes of the Resource Management Act 1991 (RMA) and which is recognised by that iwi as having authority to do so.

-General engagement on the Three Waters reform programme, including broadly:
+General engagement on the Water Services reform programme, including broadly:

 • within iwi